enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/tic-tac-toe-chatgpt.md

 Let's continue playing the game.

-Note: Throughout the game chatGPT makes a mistake and wrongfully finished the game.
+Note: Throughout the game, chatGPT makes a mistake and wrongfully finished the game.
 So we will teach it that it didn't end and make it restart from the point of the mistake using prompts.

-Here we make a first move and gpt makes their first move:
+Here we make a first move, and the ai makes its first move:

 ![first-move](https://img.enkipro.com/95f3e80e680d750ba0656f1807e1844e.png)